mohammadham/telegram-uploader/README.rst

 ❤️ Thanks
 =========
-This project developed by `Nekmo <https://github.com/Nekmo>`_ & `collaborators <https://github.com/Nekmo/telegram-upload/graphs/contributors>`_ would not be possible without
+This project developed by `MohammadHam <https://github.com/mohammadham>`_  and base project developed by`Nekmo <https://github.com/Nekmo>`_ & `collaborators <https://github.com/Nekmo/telegram-upload/graphs/contributors>`_ would not be possible without
 `Telethon <https://github.com/LonamiWebs/Telethon>`_, the library used as a Telegram client.

-Telegram-upload is licensed under the `MIT license <https://github.com/Nekmo/telegram-upload/blob/master/LICENSE>`_.
+Telegram-upload is licensed under the `MIT license <https://github.com/mohammadham/telegram-uploader/blob/master/LICENSE>`_.